The X-Files season 2: Casting

 The season introduced the character X, played by Steven Williams, who replaced Deep Throat as Mulder's informant, following Deep Throat's assassination in the first-season finale, "The Erlenmeyer Flask".
 X was originally intended to be a woman with Natalija Nogulich already cast in the role, but was replaced by Williams as the writers did not believe she had the "right chemistry" with her co-stars.
-X was written to be different than Deep Throat; Deep Throat had been selfless, while X was intended to be selfish and scared.
+X was written to be different than Deep Throat.
+Deep Throat had been selfless, while X was intended to be selfish and scared.
 Nicholas Lea, who had previously appeared in a small part in the season one's "Gender Bender", was cast as Alex Krycek.
 Krycek was originally intended as a temporary replacement for Scully when she was abducted, but grew into a character who would last seven seasons on the show.

 During the production of the season, Duchovny asked Carter "wouldn't it be great if we had like an alien bounty hunter?"
 Carter was positive towards the idea and acted upon it, creating with Spotnitz the character of the Alien Bounty Hunter for the two-part episodes "Colony" and "End Game".
 Actor Brian Thompson auditioned for the role in a casting session, where he was competing with another actor.
 Spotnitz and Carter did not have much time to cast the character, but they knew this casting would be important since they intended the character to become a recurring character.
 Thompson was chosen according to Spotnitz because he had a very "distinctive look" about him, most notably his face and mouth.

-Megan Leitch also appeared in "Colony" and "End Game" as a grown-up clone version of Samantha Mulder, and would return to play Samantha or one of her clones over the other seasons.
+Megan Leitch appeared in "Colony" and "End Game" as a grown-up clone version of Samantha Mulder, and returned to play Samantha or one of her clones over the other seasons.
 Carter did not want it to be the real Samantha, since that would have been "straight science fiction" and it was too "ridiculous" to give too many answers.
 Darren McGavin, star of Kolchak: The Night Stalker, was sought out for the part of Senator Matheson in "Little Green Men" and Mulder's father in "Colony" and "End Game", but the roles went to Raymond J. Barry and Peter Donat respectively, while McGavin agreed to play X-Files founder Arthur Dales in season five.